PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 The predictive model based on XGBoost involves the following files:
 - `xgboost.ipynb`: This is the primary notebook for training and inference using the XGBoost model.
 It trains the model on the challenge set and generates the estimated ATOWs for the submission set.
-- `xgboost-optuna.py`: Uses Optuna to fine-tune XGBoost's hyperparameters, enhancing the model's accuracy and efficiency.
+- `xgboost_optuna.py`: Uses Optuna to fine-tune XGBoost's hyperparameters, enhancing the model's accuracy and efficiency.

 ## LightGBM

-Before running any of the LightGBM files, `eda-v20.ipynb` should be executed to generate the feature-engineered dataset.
+Before running any of the LightGBM files, `feature_engineering.ipynb` should be executed to generate the feature-engineered dataset.
 This dataset differs from others by including dummy variables, which helps LightGBM achieve better results by more effectively capturing categorical distinctions.

 The predictive model based on LightGBM involves the following files:
 - `lightgbm.ipynb`: This is the primary notebook for training and inference using the LightGBM model.
 It trains the model on the challenge set and generates the estimated ATOWs for the submission set.
-- `lightgbm-optuna.py`: Uses Optuna to fine-tune XGBoost's hyperparameters, enhancing the model's accuracy and efficiency.
+- `lightgbm_optuna.py`: Uses Optuna to fine-tune XGBoost's hyperparameters, enhancing the model's accuracy and efficiency.

 ## Neural Networks